kennethmikolaichik/Regis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Now that your very own 'Regis' robot is up and running.
 Download all files in >Code Bits to your robot’s local directory.

 1).
-Update everything.
-Open the command terminal.
-Type:
+First, update everything.
+Open the command terminal and type:

     sudo apt -get update